-- 9.2 The Reduction in Yield must be calculated as follows. - (a) The projected policy value derived by accumulating, at the rate of investment return underlying, and for the full duration of, the Illustrative Table of Projected Benefits and Charges, the gross premiums less the deductions to cover expenses and charges as shown in column C of the Illustrative Table of Projected Benefits and Charges and less the deductions for the cost of protection benefits, allowing for the actual (e.g. monthly) timing of premium receipts and deductions, must be determined in accordance with Section 3. - (b) The rate of investment return must be determined at which the accumulation of the gross premiums, without any deductions to cover expenses and charges other than deductions in respect of the cost of protection benefits, over the full duration of the Illustrative Table of Projected Benefits and Charges would produce the projected policy value calculated at (a). - (c) The difference between the rate of investment return underlying the Illustrative Table of Projected Benefits and Charges and the rate of investment return calculated at (b) is the Reduction in Yield.
+- 9.2 The Reduction in Yield must be calculated as follows. - (a) The projected policy value derived by accumulating, at the rate of investment return underlying, and for the full duration of, the Illustrative Table of Projected Benefits and Charges, the gross premiums less the deductions to cover expenses and charges as shown in column C of the Illustrative Table of Projected Benefits and Charges and less the deductions for the cost of protection benefits, allowing for the actual (e.g. monthly) timing of premium receipts and deductions, must be determined in accordance with Section 3. - (b) The rate of investment return must be determined at which the accumulation of the gross premiums, without any deductions to cover expenses and charges other than deductions in respect of the cost of protection benefits and stamp duty or pension levy where this is has been included in column C of the Illustrative Table of Projected Benefits and Charges, over the full duration of the Illustrative Table of Projected Benefits and Charges would produce the projected policy value calculated at (a). - (c) The difference between the rate of investment return underlying the Illustrative Table of Projected Benefits and Charges and the rate of investment return calculated at (b) is the Reduction in Yield.